asamonek/asamonek.github.io/04talks.md

 #### Upcoming talks

+- _On the problem of reliability of inferences in applied logics_, Universität Salzburg Bergseminar, August 17 - 24, 2019

 - _Dictionary-based learning of conditionals_, a poster for [Conditionals in Paris – logic, linguistics and psychology](https://conditionals19.sciencesconf.org/), June 3 - 7, 2019, INALCO, Paris

 #### Refereed conference talks